syamkakarla98/Satellite_Imagery_Analysis/README.md

 # Satellite Imagery Analysis
-Implementation of different techniques to find insights from the satellite data.
+Implementation of different techniques to find insights from the satellite data using Python.